Victims' Rights: Overview

 You have the right to be notified if the person who committed the crime is released or escapes from custody

 New York State Victim Information and Notification Everyday, VINE, can provide crime victims with information by phone, email, or TTY, about the status of the criminal offender.
+You can also be notified by the Department of Corrections and Community Supervision (DOCCS).

 You have the right in criminal cases to request restitution